 - Adjust your withholdings.
 Once you are able to find a job, take your unemployment income into account when you are filling out a W-4 withholding certificate for your employer.
 This is especially important if you didn’t have federal taxes withheld from your unemployment income.

 - Self-employed take unemployment into account when paying estimated taxes.
-Unemployment benefits under the CARES Act are something new for the self-employed.
-If you are an independent contractor, side-gigger, or freelancer, keep in mind that unemployment income will be added to your net income from self-employment and will be taxable.
-When you get ready to pay your estimated quarterly taxes you can also take your unemployment income into consideration, if you don’t have federal taxes withheld from your unemployment.
+Unemployment benefits under coronavirus relief is something new for the self-employed.
+If you are an independent contractor, side-gigger, or freelancer, keep in mind that unemployment income will be added to your net income from self-employment and may be taxable.
+When you get ready to pay your estimated quarterly taxes, you can also take your unemployment income into consideration if you don’t have federal taxes withheld from your unemployment.
 For additional guidance, visit our Self-Employed Coronavirus Relief Center to get up-to-date information, tax advice and tools to help you understand what coronavirus relief means for you.

 - Take advantage of newfound credits and deductions.
 There are some tax credits and deductions that are based on income, which you may not have been eligible for in the past due to higher income which you may now be eligible for: A few examples are the Earned Income Tax Credit and The Saver’s Credit.
 In fact, the IRS says 20 percent of people miss both of these tax credits.